Sephardic Jews: Language

 By contrast, Eastern Judeo-Spanish has fared somewhat better, especially in Israel, where newspapers, radio broadcasts, and elementary school and university programs strive to keep the language alive.
 But the old regional variations (i.e. Bosnia, Macedonia, Bulgaria, Romania, Greece, and Turkey for instance) are already either extinct or doomed to extinction.
 Only time will tell whether Judeo-Spanish koiné, now evolving in Israel—similar to that which developed among Sephardic immigrants to the United States early in the 20th century- will prevail and survive into the next generation.

 Judæo-Portuguese was used by Sephardim — especially among the Spanish and Portuguese Jews.
 The pidgin forms of Portuguese spoken among slaves and their Sephardic owners were an influence in the development of Papiamento and the Creole languages of Suriname.
+A Jewish ethnolect of Papiamentu, documented in the work of the author May Henriquez, once developed in Curaçao.
+Jewish Papiamentu has largely disappeared; very few speakers (mostly elderly) are still aware of its existence.

-Other Romance languages with Jewish forms, spoken historically by Sephardim, include Judeo-Catalan.
-Often underestimated, this language was the main language used by the Jewish communities in Catalonia, Balearic Isles and the Valencian region.
-The Gibraltar community has had a strong influence on the Gibraltar dialect Llanito, contributing several words to this English/Spanish patois.
+Judeo-Catalan has also been proposed as the main language used by the Jewish communities in Catalonia, Balearic Isles and the Valencian region, although its nature or even existence is debated.

 Other languages associated with Sephardic Jews are mostly extinct, e. g.
 Corfiot Italkian, formerly spoken by some Sephardic communities in Italy.
 Judeo-Arabic and its dialects have been a large vernacular language for Sephardim who settled in North African kingdoms and Arabic-speaking parts of the Ottoman Empire.
 Low German (Low Saxon), formerly used as the vernacular by Sephardim around Hamburg and Altona in Northern Germany, is no longer in use as a specifically Jewish vernacular.

 Through their diaspora, Sephardim have been a polyglot population, often learning or exchanging words with the language of their host population, most commonly Italian, Arabic, Greek, Turkish, and Dutch.
 They were easily integrated with the societies that hosted them.
 Within the last centuries and, more particularly the 19th and 20th centuries, two languages have become dominant in the Sephardic diaspora: French, introduced first by the Alliance Israélite Universelle, and then by absorption of new immigrants to France after Tunisia, Morocco and Algeria became independent, and Hebrew in the state of Israel.